NLPerWS/KMatrix-CR/README.md

-**Integration of Comprehensive Conflict Resolution Methods and Evaluation Datasets/Frameworks：Support the rapid implementation of various conflict resolution methods and A Multidimensional Unified Assessment of Conflict Resolution Methods**
+**Integration of comprehensive conflict resolution methods and evaluation datasets/frameworks：support the rapid implementation of various conflict resolution methods and a multidimensional unified assessment of conflict resolution methods**

 ![km-cr](images/km-cr.png)